 THIRD: The foregoing amendment to the Corporation's certificate of incorporation was duly adopted in accordance with the provisions of Sections 242 of the Delaware General Corporation Law.

-IN WITNESS WHEREOF, the undersigned has signed this certificate of amendment on this \\\\ day of \\\\\, 2023.
+IN WITNESS WHEREOF, the undersigned has signed this certificate of amendment on this \\ day of July, 2024.

 Lishan Aklog, M.D.
-Chairman and Chief Executive Officer
+Chairman of the Board and Chief Executive Officer